 Areas of counselling I deal with

-- Individual Counselling fees are £45 per session.
+- Individual Psychotherapy fees are £55 per session.
 (Consideration may be made on an individual basis)

 Counselling may be funded by insurance schemes or Employment Assistance Programmes (EAP's).